Chicago IL 60606

 Lindsey M. Marcus

-Lindsey M. Marcus is a partner in the Labor & Employment Practice Group at Franczek Radelet P.C.
+Lindsey M. Marcus is a partner and co-chair of the Labor & Employment Practice Group at Franczek Radelet P.C.

 Prior to joining the firm, Lindsey was an associate at Winston & Strawn LLP, where she practiced labor and employment law.
 She also served as a law clerk to the Honorable James B. Moran of the U.S. District Court for the Northern District of Illinois from 2008 to 2009.